kacperbojakowski/final-project/07-employment/1-portfolio/index.md

 **Done!**

 That's it!
 Now you can share your GitHub portfolio.
-The address is `https://github.com/` followed by your user name, e.g. `https://github.com/john-smith/`.
+The address is `https://github.com/` followed by your user name, e.g., `https://github.com/john-smith/`.

 > 🖊️ **NOTE:** There are more ways to add your project to GitHub, for example via file upload on the GitHub website or through Git command line interface.
 The method described here is just very universal; it is a middle ground between difficulty and ability to conveniently add multiple files at once.

 #### Troubleshooting

-**I renamed my file to "index.md"/"index.html" but it doesn't save with the new extension.**
+**I renamed my file to "index.md"/"index.html", but it doesn't save with the new extension.**

 Indeed, when you rename, for example, a TXT file to "index.md", you might simply end up with a TXT file named "index.md", as in `index.md.txt`.
 To make sure there are no problems, save your document via Visual Studio Code.
 Open your file in VSC, and then click *File* → *Save As...* and choose the right extension under *Save as type*.